maaaaz/kalicustom/README.md

 - Bash as default shell
 - A friendlier [`.vimrc`](https://github.com/maaaaz/dotfiles/blob/master/.vimrc) in the `root` and `kali` homes
 - VMWare and VirtualBox compatibility
-- Virtualbox permission fix by adding the `kali` to the `vboxsf` group
+- Virtualbox permission fix by adding the `kali` user to the `vboxsf` group
 - A Python `venvcommon` virtualenv (in the `root` home, use `workon venvcommon`), containing [common infosec Python packages](https://github.com/maaaaz/dotfiles/blob/master/python_common.txt)
 - azerty keymap and France timezone (sorry, I am french), but you can easily change these settings after